-Step 6: Colouring the resin for a water effect
+Step 6: Coloring the Resin for a Water Effect

 - If an impressive water effect is to be achieved during casting, it is always worthwhile investing in an epoxy resin that can be cast in one go.

-- To achieve a convincing water look, mix suitable colour pigments into the two components.
-To do this, you first have to divide the resin into two separate containers, for example in a ratio of 1:1.5, then add a metallic pigment in turquoise to the larger quantity and a pigment in matt-blue to the smaller quantity.
-However, these specific colour suggestions are only our recommendation for a project with a water look.
-Of course you can let your imagination run wild and try out unusual colour combinations.
+- To achieve a convincing water look, mix suitable color pigments into the two components.
+To do this, you first have to divide the resin into two separate containers, for example in a ratio of 1:1.5, then add a metallic pigment in turquoise to the larger quantity and a matt-blue pigment to the smaller quantity.
+However, these specific color suggestions are only our recommendation for a project with a water look.
+Of course, you can let your imagination run wild and try out unusual color combinations.

 Images: left: © Suteren Studio – stock.adobe.com, right: Suteren / shutterstock.com

-- Now you have again two choices how you want to fill the epoxy resin into the mould for the epoxy table: You can either fill the resin from the two mixing vessels alternately in smaller portions or pour the resin into the mould from each side at the same time.
-If you pour metallic epoxy resin into the mould in a circular motion, you will get a very lively looking end result.
+- Now you have again two choices how you want to fill the epoxy resin into the mold for the epoxy table: You can either fill the resin from the two mixing vessels alternately in smaller portions or pour the resin into the mold from each side at the same time.
+If you pour the metallic epoxy resin into the mold in a circular motion, you will get a very lively looking end result.

-- After pouring the resin into the mould, you can also use a wooden stick or similar tool to finish the colour pattern.
+- After pouring the resin into the mold, you can also use a wooden stick or similar tool to finish the color pattern.

-- Afterwards you should let the epoxy resin cure long enough according to the manufacturer’s information.
+- Afterward, you should let the epoxy resin cure long enough in accordance to the manufacturer’s information.